thunderbird/webext-docs/spacesToolbar.rst

 .. api-section-annotation-hack::

 Removes the specified button from the spaces toolbar.
-Throws an exception if the requested spaces toolbar button does not exist.
+Throws an exception if the requested spaces toolbar button does not exist or was not created by this extension.
 If the tab of this button is currently open, it will be closed.

 .. api-header::
    :label: Parameters